The Benefits of Texture

-Use texture to achieve Country Style: Create inviting interiors with layered rugs, chenille, ticking fabrics, weathered woods, and dimensional artwork.
+Create inviting interiors with layered rugs, chenille, ticking fabrics, weathered woods, and dimensional artwork.

 In addition to establishing style, you can use texture to create ambience.
 Choose soft, fine fabrics and embellished furniture for a feminine mood; use rustic metals and rich woods for a masculine feel.
 Silky pillows and velvet slipcovers make a space more formal, while denim slipcovers and corduroy pillows add an everyday comfy vibe.

 Every room needs a focal point from which to build its design.
 The item becomes a focal point because of its size, color, or unique design or shape.
-Texture also can make a piece noteworthy, such as this eye-catching woven table.
+Texture also can make a piece noteworthy, such as this eye-catching lattice table.

 While color and pattern produce dramatic effects just by stepping into a room, texture demands a closer look.
 Combine a mix of textures in a concentrated area -- such as fabric trims on sofa pillows or a blend of glass, ceramic, and linen on the dining table -- to invite people to come closer, touch and feel, and instantly gather together.

 Texture makes a big impact when you let opposites attract.
 Pit smooth against rough, sleek against nubby, and coarse against fine.

 Another approach is to blend textures of similar character to establish a soothing, peaceful scheme.
 In this living room, naturals, such as the woven shades, linen wallpaper and fabrics, and wicker accents, work together in harmony.